FLIXOTIDE ACCUHALER 50 MCG

 Cushing’s syndrome, Cushingoid features, adrenal suppression, growth

-retardation in children and adolescents, decrease in bone mineral density,
+retardation in children and adolescents, decrease in bone mineral density and

-cataract and glaucoma and more rarely, a range of psychological or
+more rarely, a range of psychological or behavioural effects including

 Certain individuals can show greater susceptibility to the effects of inhaled

 corticosteroid than do most patients.

 Because of the possibility of impaired adrenal response, patients transferring

 from oral steroid therapy to inhaled fluticasone propionate therapy should be

 treated with special care, and adrenocortical function regularly monitored.

 Prolonged treatment with high doses of inhaled corticosteroids may result in